Our policies

 Energy Policy

-This policy statement is communicated to all British Sugar's employees and contractors, whose activities impact on energy.
+This policy statement is communicated to all of British Sugar’s employees and contractors whose activities impact on energy.

 Download our 'Energy Policy'